Rockhopper ups exposure to Falklands oil find

 The company also said that it was undertaking a placing of up to 50 million pounds to help fund the cost of the well on the shared acreage and to complete appraisal drilling on the part of Sea Lion in its licence.

-Rockhopper added that it had received initial interest from industry partners to become involved in a $2 billion (1 billion pounds) project to develop the large quantities of oil it has found in the islands, and has also started discussions with debt providers.
+Rockhopper added that it had received initial interest from industry partners to become involved in a $2 billion project to develop the large quantities of oil it has found in the islands, and has also started discussions with debt providers.

 The project could stoke tensions with Argentina, which 30 years ago fought a war against Britain for control over the islands over which it still claims sovereignty.